skip to main content

 Program Overview

-The Doctor of Nursing Practice degree prepares graduates for practice-based leadership and to combat the shortage of advanced practice providers.
+The Doctor of Nursing Practice-Leadership degree prepares graduates for practice-based leadership and is designed to combat the shortage of advanced practice providers.
 Building on the experiences and education already held as professional nurses, the DNP program supports students in effectively analyzing and evaluating the quality, safety, effectiveness and efficiency of patient care and systems of care.

 This part-time clinical doctoral degree program equips advanced practice registered nurses to serve in roles as practice-oriented scientists.
 With courses delivered asynchronously online across seven semesters, graduates develop skills supporting the translation of evidence into clinical practice, the measurement of patient outcomes and the transformation of health care systems to ensure quality and safety.